rohancragg/blog-notes/docs/devops/devops-for-the-terrified.md

 git rebase origin/main
 git push --tags
 ```
 ### Going even faster!

+Clearly this is alot of commands to have to exectue each time so there's a great tool that makes this much easier!

 A quicker way to run through the steps from 'Create a branch to work on' above is to use a tool called [`Git Town`](https://www.git-town.com/)